-NEW YORK—Mayor Bill de Blasio and Universal Hip Hop Museum (UHHM) Executive Director and President Rocky Bucano today announced with Bronx Borough President Ruben Diaz Jr. and New York State Assembly Speaker Carl E. Heastie the dynamic lineup of Hip Hop, Latin freestyle, dance, freestyle, techno, and funk artists set to perform at the “It’s Time for Hip Hop in NYC” concerts to be held at outdoor venues in The Bronx, Staten Island, Brooklyn and Queens.
+NEW YORK—Mayor Bill de Blasio and The Hip Hop Museum (THHM) Executive Director and President Rocky Bucano today announced with Bronx Borough President Ruben Diaz Jr. and New York State Assembly Speaker Carl E. Heastie the dynamic lineup of Hip Hop, Latin freestyle, dance, freestyle, techno, and funk artists set to perform at the “It’s Time for Hip Hop in NYC” concerts to be held at outdoor venues in The Bronx, Staten Island, Brooklyn and Queens.

 “You don’t want to miss the local, legendary talent performing throughout NYC Homecoming Week,” said Mayor Bill de Blasio.
-“As we celebrate this Summer of New York City, we’re proud to partner with Rocky Bucano and the Universal Hip Hop Museum to bring these momentous concerts to our boroughs, free of charge.
+“As we celebrate this Summer of New York City, we’re proud to partner with Rocky Bucano and The Hip Hop Museum to bring these momentous concerts to our boroughs, free of charge.
 And if you get a ticket, you can go as long you have proof of your first dose of an approved COVID vaccine.”

-“Hip Hop comes home to celebrate NYC Homecoming Week!” said Rocky Bucano, Executive Director and President of the Universal Hip Hop Museum.
+“Hip Hop comes home to celebrate NYC Homecoming Week!” said Rocky Bucano, Executive Director and President of The Hip Hop Museum.
 “Many of the artists performing in these shows are native New Yorkers hailing from the five boroughs.
 It’s their talent, creativity and passion for the culture that spread it from the stoops, parks and playgrounds to stages worldwide.
-The Universal Hip Hop Museum is proud to welcome them home, back to where it all began.”
+The Hip Hop Museum is proud to welcome them home, back to where it all began.”

 “I’m excited to see this marquee event for NYC’s homecoming kick off in The Bronx.
 The Birthplace of Hip Hop will set the tone for the upcoming “It’s Time for Hip Hop NYC” concerts around New York City.
 This will be a show you do not want to miss,” said Bronx Borough President Ruben Diaz Jr.

 “NYC Homecoming Week will allow for New Yorkers to celebrate our resiliency during an unprecedented time.
 As we work towards defeating COVID-19, what way to better come together than with a borough-wide initiative that will bring our small businesses to the forefront which have been so crucial to keeping our communities going through the toughest of times,” said New York State Assembly Speaker Carl E. Heastie.
 “Having the Universal Hip Hop museum’s participation in this celebration will bring NYC joy.
 Music has a way of unifying people of all backgrounds and giving soul to our great city.
-Thank you to Mayor Bill de Blasio and Universal Hip Hop Museum Executive Director and President Rocky Bucano for the “It’s Time for Hip Hop in NYC” concert series.
+Thank you to Mayor Bill de Blasio and The Hip Hop Museum Executive Director and President Rocky Bucano for the “It’s Time for Hip Hop in NYC” concert series.
 These free events will allow for NYC dwellers to have safe summertime fun as well as a small return to normalcy.”

 “At Citywide Events we work with partners across the five boroughs and beyond to ensure that events in our City are both safe and enjoyable for all,” said Citywide Events Executive Director Dan Gross.
 “We’re honored to produce the “It’s Time for Hip Hop in NYC” free concerts as part of our NYC Homecoming Week celebration that will exemplify the resiliency, strength, and creativity of our city.”

 “IDEKO is thrilled to be a part of NYC Homecoming Week and reopening this great City that we all call home,” said Evan Korn, CEO of IDEKO.
-“We are excited to partner with Mayor de Blasio, Rocky Bucano and the Universal Hip Hop Museum to produce four great nights of concerts in the boroughs.
+“We are excited to partner with Mayor de Blasio, Rocky Bucano and The Hip Hop Museum to produce four great nights of concerts in the boroughs.
 New York City is Back!”